SaleemLww/Assignment_LY/README.md

 **Future Enhancements & Notes**:

 - This system **could be implemented using open-source LLMs** for cost-effectiveness and flexibility.
-- A fully **agentic workflow** using **LangGraph, LangChain, and other modern orchestration libraries** is possible.
+- A fully **agentic workflow** using **LangGraph, and other modern orchestration libraries** is possible.
 Due to machine and time limitations during development, this provision has been noted and scaffolded but **not implemented yet**.
 - LangGraph-based orchestration has been **planned and partially scaffolded** to allow easy integration in future iterations.

 For detailed prompt engineering strategies and improvement roadmap, see [PROMPT_STRATEGIES.md](./docs/PROMPT_STRATEGIES.md).